Fire Watch Security Guard Services

 START FIRE WATCH SERVICES

-We work across different industries that all follow the same pattern with fire watch security guard services: the call comes after the problem has already started.
-The sprinkler system went offline, the fire marshal flagged the property, or the general contractor realized that OSHA requires a fire watch after starting the project.
+We work across different industries that all follow the same pattern with fire watch: the call comes after the problem already started.
+The sprinkler system went offline.
+The fire marshal flagged the property.
+The general contractor realized halfway through the project that OSHA requires a fire watch.

 Most people who call us are hiring fire watch guards for the first time.
 They’re under pressure and don’t have a full understanding of what the service should look like.
 That’s where problems start.